-Some important subjects are, in our opinion, lacking in this first part of the book.
-We tend to agree, for instance, that a detailed comparison of molecular-clock data with the fossil record may be out of scope, but a special chapter that reviews the evolution of life as suggested by palaeontological finds would, in our opinion, have been a must.
+Unfortunately, this first part of the book lacks, in our opinion, some important subjects.
+We tend to agree, for instance, that a detailed comparison of molecular-clock data with the fossil record may be out of scope, but a special chapter that reviews the evolution of life as suggested by paleontological finds would, in our opinion, have been a must.
 Fortunately, references to the fossil record exist in many particular chapters, including that by Benton et al. Geologists would certainly also appreciate some attention for living fossils.
 It is, in our opinion, also remarkable that this book, with its second part that is structured on a taxonomical basis, nowhere refers to the strange fact that mammals form a taxon that should not exist as a separate taxon: each taxon includes all other taxa that have originated as evolutionary descendants.
-For instance, a bird like a crow is a species (a taxon!) that belongs to the birds (Aves, a higher-rank taxon that split off from one of the already existing branches of the tree of life earlier), which belong to the vertebrates (Vertebrata, a still higher taxon split off from an older branch still earlier), etc. However, mammals evolved from the fishes (Pisces) - with lung fishes as the intermediate step - but mammals are not included in the taxon of the fishes (Pisces)!
+For instance, a bird like a crow is a species (a taxon) that belongs to the birds (Aves, a higher-rank taxon that split off from one of the already existing banches of the tree of life earlier), which belong to the vertebrates (Vertebrata, a still higher taxon split off from an older branch still earlier), etc. However, mammals evolved from the fishes (Pisces)-with lung fishes as the intermediate step-but mammals are not included in the taxon of the fishes!
 As far as we are aware, only mammals form such an exception (probably a result of human-centred thinking).
-In this context, it is also remarkable that most information about the descent of Man is provided (p.
-46-49) in the chapter by Benton et al. about calibrating and constraining molecular clocks, and not in the systematic second part, where human ancestors are discussed briefly together with other primates.
+In this context, it is also remarkable that most information about the descent of Man is not provided in the systematic second part, where human ancestors are discussed briefly together with other primates, but in the chapter by Benton et al. (p.
+46-49) about calibrating and constraining molecular clocks.

-The second part of this volume is a 'classical' encyclopaedia.
+The book's second part is a 'classical' encyclopedia.
 It starts with a chapter (by Bledges) about life, dealing with the earliest developments of life forms on Earth.
 A truly interesting chapter!
-This is followed by three chapters that deal with each of the three superkingdoms distinguished nowadays: the Archaebacteria, the Eubacteria and the Eukaryota.
+This is followed by three chapters (dealing with the Archaebacteria, the Eubacteria and the Eukaryota, resp.) about the tree superkingdoms distinguished nowadays.

-Then follow similarly-designed pieces of text dealing with taxonomically high-ranked groups of organisms.
+Similarly-designed pieces of text follow, dealing with taxonomically high-ranked groups of organisms.
 Each piece contains a figure of the relevant part of the timetree and a table with divergence times.
 The text is somewhat supplementary, but it provides the basic biological and evolutionary knowledge of each group.
 Of course, molecular-clock data are always discussed in the text.
 Each of the pieces also contains a little, but nice and characteristic picture of a representative of the taxon dealt with.
 According to the data presented in this second part, the molecular clock suggests that the first divergence of life occurred somewhere in the Hadean, about 4.2 Ga ago.
 And even the timetree of Archaebacteria is analyzed with an indicated precision!